 Grantor Retained Annuity Trusts: Similar to at QPRT, a donor can contribute property other than a personal residence to a trust and retain an annuity interest (i.e., a fixed pay-out payable annually) for a term of years, with the property remaining in the trust passing to his or her children or other remainder beneficiaries at the end of the term.
-If \$500,000 is placed in such a trust (a "grantor retained annuity trust" or "GRAT") in January 2016 for a 10-year term, with \$25,000 (i.e., 5% of the initial gift) paid to the grantor every year, the value of the gift into the trust for gift tax purposes is not \$500,000 but is only about \$278,000 - a significant discount.
+If \$500,000 is placed in such a trust (a "grantor retained annuity trust" or "GRAT") in January 2019 for a 10-year term, with \$25,000 (i.e., 5% of the initial gift) paid to the grantor every year, the value of the gift into the trust for gift tax purposes is not \$500,000 but is only about \$291,000 - a significant discount.
 However, for this trust to be successful in its overall goals: (i) the grantor must outlive the term; and (ii) the assets in the trust must appreciate above the chosen pay-out rate.
 Bear in mind that assets are returning to the grantor (\$25,000 per year for 10 years) and must be paid from the GRAT - if not from income then from the principal of the trust.
 If the trust assets were to shrink or not outperform the pay-out rate, the grantor might be worse off (from an estate planning perspective) than before the GRAT was created.

-As with QPRTs, GRATs are very sensitive to the monthly interest rates set by the IRS and may be more attractive in the current low interest rate environment than previously (i.e., because the lower assumed rates may be easier for the GRAT's investments to surpass, thus permitting more property to pass to the remainder beneficiaries).
+As with QPRTs, GRATs are very sensitive to the monthly interest rates set by the IRS and may be more attractive in a low interest rate environment (i.e., because the lower assumed rates may be easier for the GRAT's investments to surpass, thus permitting more property to pass to the remainder beneficiaries).
+With interest rates (and IRS table rates) climbing, the relevant numbers will require special scrutiny.

 Multiple GRATs can also be used in sequence - so-called "cascading" or "rolling" GRATs - so that property paid out from one GRAT gets recycled into another.